DIY Farmhouse Dining Table: Build for Under $150 (Plans)

 - Circular saw or miter saw

-- Pocket hole jig (I recommend Kreg)
+- Pocket hole jig (I recommend the Kreg Jig K4 or pocket hole pocket)

-- Random orbital sander (with 80, 120, and 220 grit paper)
+- Random orbital sander (with 80, 120, and 220 grit sanding discs)

 - Tape measure and speed square

-- At least 4 heavy-duty bar clamps (36" minimum)
+- At least 4 heavy-duty bar clamps (36-inch minimum length)

-Step 1: Building the Base
+Step 2: Assembling the Heavy-Duty Base

 The foundation of a great farmhouse table is its chunky, immovable base.
 We are going to use the 4x4s for the legs to give it that authentic, heavy rustic look.